 Based on Ganttic statistics, the most common way for Ganttic users to schedule tasks is by using the start and the end date.
 For example, assigning a consultant to a company to perform an audit.
 You know when the contract starts, and you know when it should be done.
 Easy and clear!

 But Start and End Date are not the only metrics that let us schedule tasks.
-We can also see from Ganttic's case, that there are scenarios where the start or end time is not set.
+In fact, according to our users, there are numerous scenarios where the start or end time is not even set.
 There are cases when you know the starting time and approximate hours of work (Busy time) to get the task done.
 In Ganttic, the planning is still easy!
 Just enter the info you know and let Ganttic do the rest of the calculations for you.
 It even shows you the right visual overview in the graph and all the info is in reports.
 Could it be any easier?

 In Ganttic you can play with different data, times and info to get scheduling done and keep control over your plans.
 Just fill in the info and let Ganttic do as much for you as possible.
 Control over your projects means less stress.
 Less stress means a happier life.

 5. Assigning Tasks To Multiple Resources – For Smart Planning

 It’s not rare for different people to be working on the same task.
 Or sometimes one task is also connected with other resources, like a meeting room, a yellow van or a special studio for recording.

 To save tons of time and energy, you can actually assign one task to multiple resources at the same time.
 Just pick one and assign the task with all the information and details that are important for you in the Task Edit Dialog.
 Before closing the window, just mark another connected resource with the little “+” next to their name.
 This way you can assign the same task to multiple users at the same time.